samuelpilcer/Deep-Reinforcement-Learning-for-FlappyBird/README.md

 # Deep-Reinforcement-Learning-for-FlappyBird

-We trained a Artificial Intelligence model to play FlappyBird with images as inputs.
+We trained a Artificial Intelligence to play FlappyBird with images as inputs.
 The model receives the game's screen and decides whether the bird should fly or fall.
 It achieves a higher average performance than human players.

 # Demo